-106 3.
-Affected Environment 3.15 Soils Resources Section 3.15 of the PSPP PA/FEIS describes soil resources in the PSPP ROW application area, including an overview of regional topography, geology, climate, and weather.
-At the time of PSPP PA/FEIS publication, Natural Resources Conservation Service (NRCS) soil mapping at the site was underway but not complete, which is still the case at the time of publication of this Draft SEIS.
-Consequently, the regional soils data available in the United States General Soil Map and the 2010 field observations used to characterize baseline soils information in the PSPP PA/FEIS remain the best available sources.
-Therefore, this document summarizes but does not supplement the PSPP PA/FEIS soil resources setting.
+3. Affected Environment 3.15 Soils Resources Section 3.15 of the Palen Solar Power Project (PSPP) Plan Amendment/Final Environmental Impact Statement (FEIS) describes soil resources in the Palen Solar Power Project Right-of-Way (ROW) application area, including an overview of regional topography, geology, climate, and weather.
+At the time of Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement publication, Natural Resources Conservation Service (NRCS) soil mapping at the site was underway but not complete, which is still the case at the time of publication of this Draft Supplemental Environmental Impact Statement (SEIS).
+Consequently, the regional soils data available in the United States General Soil Map and the 2010 field observations used to characterize baseline soils information in the Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement remain the best available sources.
+Therefore, this document summarizes but does not supplement the Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement soil resources setting.

-3.15.1 Representative Soil Types As described in the PSPP PA/FEIS, the representative soil types at the Project site are the Rositas-Dune land-Carsitas unit and the Vaiva-Quilotosa-Hyder-Cipriano-Cherioni unit (Figure 3.15-1, PSPP PA/FEIS, p.
+3.15.1 Representative Soil Types As described in the Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement, the representative soil types at the Project site are the Rositas-Dune land-Carsitas unit and the Vaiva-Quilotosa-Hyder-Cipriano-Cherioni unit (Figure 3.15-1, Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement, p.
 A-13).
-The new gen-tie route and the natural gas line associated with the PSEGS fall within the Valva- Quilotosa-Hyder-Cipriano-Cherioni unit.
+The new gen-tie route and the natural gas line associated with the Palen Solar Electric Generating System fall within the Valva- Quilotosa-Hyder-Cipriano-Cherioni unit.
 Rositas-Dune land-Carsitas soils occur on 54 percent of the site and are characterized by soils with a very high sand percentage (greater than 95 percent) and a high susceptibility to wind erosion.
 The remaining 46 percent of the site contains Vaiva-Quilotosa-Hyder-Cipriano-Cherioni soils, which are characterized by soils with high percentage (greater than 65 percent) of sand and a moderate susceptibility to wind erosion.

-3.15.2 Sand Migration and Dunes The PSEGS site is located within the Chuckwalla Valley, a region of active aeolian (wind-blown) sand migration and deposition.
+3.15.2 Sand Migration and Dunes The Palen Solar Electric Generating System site is located within the Chuckwalla Valley, a region of active aeolian (wind-blown) sand migration and deposition.
 Active aeolian sand migration occurs in migration corridors in the northeastern section of the project site and to the northeast of the site.
-Aeolian processes play a major role in the creation and establishment of sand dune formations and habitat in the Chuckwalla Valley and those within the PSEGS area, which covers several different land units (Figure 3.15-2, PSPP PA/FEIS, p.
-A-14) including (from southwest to northeast) a currently stable coarse gravel alluvial fan surface with some relict sand dunes that have largely deflated (blown away), a more active wind-blown sand area with relatively shallow sand deposits, and an area of deeper and more active vegetated sand dunes that is Mojave Fringe Toed Lizard (MFTL) habitat (see Section 3.23 and Section 4.21 regarding MFTL).
-The PSEGS area lies within the Palen-Ford sand migration corridor.
+Aeolian processes play a major role in the creation and establishment of sand dune formations and habitat in the Chuckwalla Valley and those within the Palen Solar Electric Generating System area, which covers several different land units (Figure 3.15-2, Palen Solar Power Project Plan Amendment/Final Environmental Impact Statement, p.
+A-14) including (from southwest to northeast) a currently stable coarse gravel alluvial fan surface with some relict sand dunes that have largely deflated (blown away), a more active wind-blown sand area with relatively shallow sand deposits, and an area of deeper and more active vegetated sand dunes that is Mojave Fringe Toed Lizard (MFTL) habitat (see Section 3.23 and Section 4.21 regarding Mojave Fringe Toed Lizard).
+The Palen Solar Electric Generating System area lies within the Palen-Ford sand migration corridor.
 Nearly half of the project disturbance area would be located in stabilized and partially stabilized sand dunes, wash habitat, and other areas with soils characteristic of active aeolian sand migration and deposition.

 Palen Solar Electric Generating System Draft SEIS 3.15-1 July 2013

-107 3.
-Affected Environment 3.15 Soils Resources This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.15-2 July 2013
+3. Affected Environment 3.15 Soils Resources This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.15-2 July 2013